-Expected Professional Behaviors levels are
+Expected Professional Behaviors levels are:

 - a.
 End of Spring I: All Professional Behaviors at least beginning level - b.
 End of Summer I: 50% of Professional Behaviors at intermediate level - c.
 End of Fall II: All Professional Behaviors at least intermediate level - d.
-End of Spring II IV: All Professional Behaviors at entry level unsatisfactory behaviors after receiving feedback from faculty, and faculty will discuss any concerns about professionalism as soon as concerns arise.
-If a student is not demonstrating professional behaviors at an appropriate level at the end of each semester, students may be dismissed from the program.
+End of Spring II IV: All Professional Behaviors at entry level

-Faculty will provide both oral and written feedback regarding professional behaviors each semester.
+The faculty will provide both oral and written feedback regarding professional behaviors each semester.
 Information will be gathered from the CPI criteria to assist academic faculty in assessing the Professional Behaviors.
 Copies of this feedback will be placed in the student's file.
-Students are expected to change
+Students are expected to change unsatisfactory behaviors after receiving feedback from faculty, and faculty will discuss any concerns about professionalism as soon as concerns arise.
+If a student is not demonstrating professional behaviors at an appropriate level at the end of each semester, students may be dismissed from the program.